xcitech/xcitech.github.io/_posts/2016-12-14-airline-delay1.md

 ## Exploring Historical flight delays

-The best measure for on-time performance of a flight is ARR_DELAY, which is the difference in minutes between scheduled and actual arrival time.
-Early arrivals show negative numbers.
-I started by visualizing the ARR_DELAY for the top ten airlines sorted by the number of scheduled flights in our dataset.
+The best measure for on-time performance of a flight is the difference in minutes between scheduled and actual arrival time.
+The dataset contains this information in the ARR_DELAY feature, and early arrivals show negative numbers.
+I started by visualizing the arrival delays for the top ten airlines, sorted by the number of scheduled flights in our dataset.

 ![Flight Paths][violin_plot]

 > *ARR_DELAY for the top 10 Airlines (by number of flights)*

 It is observed that the median Arrival Delay lies between -10 and 0 for all the airlines, i.e. most flights arrive before time.
 The width of the plots at 30 denotes the frequency of flights arriving 30 minutes or more after the scheduled arrival time.
+However, a better measure for quantifying the performance of airlines would not consider early arrivals as negative delays, since it brings down the mean arrival delays to near zero values.

+## Which Airline should you choose?

-However, if we consider only Arrival Delays (i.e. Early arrivals are considered as 0), the average delay lies between 5 and 15 minutes.
+If we consider only late arrivals as Positive Arrival Delays (i.e. Early or on-time arrivals are considered as 0), the average delay lies between 5 and 15 minutes.

 <script
     src="https://xcitech.github.io/assets/bokeh_js/interact_barchart_select.js"